Telemetry

 Searching telemetry records

-The Search field allows you to search and filter telemetry records using two methods:
+The Search box enables you to search and filter telemetry records using two methods:

 Prefixed search